mikenguyen13/data_analysis/_book/21-ANOVA.md

 ## Nested Designs

 Let $\mu_{ij}$ be the mean response when factor A is at the i-th level and factor B is at the j-th level.\
-If the factors are crossed, the jth level of B is the same for all levels of A.\
+If the factors are crossed, the $j$-th level of B is the same for all levels of A.\
 If factor B is nested within A, the j-th level of B when A is at level 1 has nothing in common with the j-th level of B when A is at level 2.

 Factors that can't be manipulated are designated as **classification factors**, as opposed to **experimental factors** (i.e., you assign to the experimental units).